 If your export email has not arrived within the ETA we provided on the export page, you may want to check our status page for any delays, and also ensure that your local email settings allow for .zip/.csv downloads.
 Some workplaces may block emails that contain these links.
 If you know that your workplace does block these kinds of links, you may want to contact your IT team to change this setting for you.

 Alternatively, you may want to send your CSV download emails to a third party email address (a personal Gmail or Outlook.com email account, for example) if you are not receiving your emails at your primary address.
 To do so, you can add your email address as a Read Only user on the account.
 You'll then be able to select this address from the dropdown list when exporting your CSV.
-We also recommend adding firstname.lastname@example.org to your whitelist as well.
+We also recommend adding email@example.com to your allow list as well.

 Email Client Usage Report